alisariaslan/42LibftTester/README.md

 make: Makes archives ready.

+make mando: Runs the test with only mandotory part.

+make bonus: Runs the test with only bonus part.

-make test: Runs the test.
+make test: Runs the test with mandotory parts + bonus parts.

 make clean: It cleans the redundant files created during the test.

+make show: Shows files inside archive.

 make debug: It is used to debug.
 Useful for development.